 That Big Box Store Beauty Bar isn’t soap.
 That Irish Green Bar of Smells Amazingness?
 It’s also not soap.
 But that’s a discussion for another post.

 So, soap is kind of boring, right?
 The regulations are definitely a marketing challenge for the handcrafted soap maker.
 We choose our ingredients based on the function they will impart to the soap.
 We can blend oils to get a specific type of lather (we can make large bubbles or small fluffy bubbles), we choose ingredients to get a specific bar hardness (from super hard to super soft), and each oil lends its own cleansing properties to the bar.
 We can also use all kinds of different additives from clays to oatmeal and even different food products (goat’s milk and avocados, for example).
 These additives all have different properties that affect the soap user’s experience.

 Regardless of our ingredient choices, we can only say, “Hi there!
 Want to buy some soap?”.

-Soap labeled as…well…just soap, falls into the Wild Wild West Of Products.
-You can use almost anything as an ingredient, and you don’t have to list the ingredients.
+Soap labeled as…well…just soap, falls into the Wild Wild West of Products.
+You can use almost anything as an ingredient, and you don’t have to list any of the ingredients.
 Although a lot of handcrafted soap makers do list their ingredients – because it’s what we would want.
 We spend a lot of time and effort crafting just the right product, and we want you to know what goes into your skin care so you can be delighted by our products.

 If you see a product label or social media post that claims the product will make you beautiful, smell nice, or otherwise improve your appearance, it is now a cosmetic and falls under FDA regulations.
 For example, soaps that claim to moisturize your skin are cosmetics according to the FDA.
 Lip balms and skin balms are also cosmetics.